 The Cooperstown Case for and Against Dave Parker

-As it is with two other members of recent Modern Game ballots (Don Mattingly and Dale Murphy), Dave Parker’s Hall of Fame case is built exclusively on peak years early in his career in which he was one of the top players in the game.
+As it is with two other contemporary stars on recent Era Committee ballots (Don Mattingly and Dale Murphy), Dave Parker’s Hall of Fame case is built exclusively on peak years early in his career in which he was one of the top players in the game.
 If you asked 100 sportswriters after the Pirates won the ’79 World Series whether they thought Parker was a future Hall of Famer, you would have gotten far more than 75% to say yes.

 Here is how Parker ranked in 9 key statistical categories from 1975-1979: